SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "Why doesn't anypony recognize you?"

-"Applebloom accidentally cut off my ponytail."
+"Apple Bloom cut off my ponytail."

 "That's all it took for everypony to think you are somepony else?"